Eight Forest Lane

 • White sugar – the sugar feeds the yeast and also gives the buns a slight sweetness.

-• Dairy-free milk – I like to use oat but you can use any that you prefer.
+• Dairy free milk – I like to use oat milk or almond milk but you can use any that you prefer.

 • Spices – I’m using a combination of mixed spice, cinnamon and nutmeg for the best flavour.